mdschneider/JIF/README.md

 ## Tools / dependencies

 - Our image models are built around the [GalSim](https://github.com/GalSim-developers/GalSim/wiki) image simulation framework.
-- For some of the comparative analysis we require [LSST DM Stack](https://confluence.lsstcorp.org/display/LSWUG/LSST+Software+User+Guide).
-Note that it is possible to install GalSim as part of the LSST DM environment, see [Building GalSim with the LSST stack](https://github.com/GalSim-developers/GalSim/wiki/Building-GalSim-with-the-LSST-stack).
-  - Note that if using the LSST stack install of GalSim this needs to be "setup", by runnning `source loadLSST.bash` then `setup GalSim` in the LSST stack install location.
-- For parameter inference, we use [emcee](http://dan.iel.fm/emcee/current/) (and probably other samplers TBD).
+- For parameter inference, we use [emcee](http://dan.iel.fm/emcee/current/).
 - The sources (and source groups) we extract from raw imaging are stored in [HDF5](http://www.hdfgroup.org/HDF5/) file formats, with a custom grouping.
 - For part of the results visualization we use [corner](https://github.com/dfm/corner.py).